 You may love cauliflower but it requires a lot of space and a long growing season to produce just one head.
 In the same space that you grow one cauliflower, you could get 12 bush or pole bean plants, which will produce hundreds of beans throughout the growing season.
 I rounded up my top plant choices for best yield over on eBay where I collaborate as a blogger.

 Soil is Essential

 If you want to make the most of a small space, then you need to baby your soil.
-Pamper it by treading lightly to not compact it.
-Mix in plenty of yummy amendments, and be sure to stay away from any harsh pesticides and herbicides that will hurt the microbe, bacteria, and critter crew who work tirelessly to provide you with nutrient rich soil.
+Pamper it by treading lightly so as not to compact it.
+Mix in plenty of yummy amendments, and be sure to stay away from any harsh pesticides and herbicides that will hurt the microbe, bacteria, and critter crew who work tirelessly to provide you with nutrient-rich soil.

 - Soil Food for Greener Gardens: Find the Best Amendments in Your Own Backyard